sjbylo/aba/README.md

    - ESXi can also be used on its own (i.e. without vCenter).
 - a RHEL host or VM for the bastion (where Quay mirror registry will be installed).
 - Root access with sudo.
+- 50G or more disk space in your home directory.
 - Internet access from your bastion to download the container images.
    - So far, only a "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported, which means the bastion needs to have both Internet access and access to the private subnet.
 Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is work-in-progress.